 In 2010 he had to quit swimming due to a shoulder injury. (movens-magazin.de, 2015)

 He was named the 2015 Male Junior Athlete of the Year by the German Sports Aid Foundation. (dbs-npc.de, 23 Nov 2015)

-After completing his training as an orthopaedic technician, he began studying mechanical engineering.
+He studied for a bachelor's degree in mechanical engineering between 2017 and 2020.
+He has also studied orthopaedics.
 "For me, studying as a balance to sport is very important.
 Mechanical engineering offers exciting new industries and many opportunities.
 But maybe later I will go back to the development or research of prostheses, then I could combine both.
-I do not believe in concrete plans for the future, but when the door opens to an exciting opportunity and the circumstances fit, I go for it." (sport-rhein-erft.de, 24 Jul 2019)
+I do not believe in concrete plans for the future, but when the door opens to an exciting opportunity and the circumstances fit, I go for it."
+(LinkedIn profile, 01 Jan 2020; sport-rhein-erft.de, 24 Jul 2019)